fennelouski/SimpleCalendar/README.md

 open "Simple Calendar.xcodeproj"
 ```

+3. Build and run the app on your preferred platform (iOS, iPadOS, or macOS) - the app builds successfully on all platforms!

-3. Set up API keys (optional for full functionality):
+4. Set up API keys (optional for full functionality):
    - Get Unsplash API keys from [Unsplash Developers](https://unsplash.com/developers)
    - Get Google OAuth credentials from [Google Cloud Console](https://console.cloud.google.com/)
    - Replace placeholders in `UnsplashAPI.swift` and `GoogleOAuthManager.swift`

-4. Build and run the app on your preferred platform.

 ## 🎮 Usage